Personal foul (basketball): Penalties

 On a foul committed by the defense (and on a loose-ball foul when neither team is in possession of the ball), if the team committing the foul is in the penalty situation or the fouled player was in the act of shooting, the fouled player is awarded free throws.
 Otherwise, and on offensive fouls, the fouled player's team is awarded possession of the ball to pass inbounds from the out-of-bounds point nearest to the foul.
+In the NBA, if the fouling player is in the player foul penalty situation, it is treated as a technical foul and any player may take the one free throw, with the shooting team retaining control of the ball.
 The shot clock is reset.

 In some rulebooks, such as that of FIBA, a technical foul is included in the count of player fouls.

 If the game goes to overtime, foul counts are not reset, but continue as though overtime were a continuation of the final regulation period.
 The NBA and WNBA are exceptions, in that each overtime period has its own count of team fouls.